elerma12/c_Projects/README.md

-The current respository houses some of the projects that created in some of my courses using C/c++ programming language.
+The current respository houses some of the projects that created in some of my courses using C/C++ programming language.
+All projects were compiled and executed in a linux server.

 The repository contains the following projects